General Terms and Conditions

 Article 4 – The Offer

-• the price including taxes;
+– the price including taxes;

-• any shipping costs;
+– any delivery costs;

-• whether or not the right of withdrawal applies;
+– whether or not the right of withdrawal applies;

 Article 5 – The Agreement

-If the agreement is concluded electronically, the entrepreneur shall take appropriate technical and organizational measures to secure the electronic transmission of data and ensure a secure web environment.
+3. If the agreement is concluded electronically, the entrepreneur shall take appropriate technical and organisational measures to secure the electronic transfer of data and ensure a safe web environment.
 If the consumer can pay electronically, the entrepreneur shall observe appropriate security measures.

-• information about warranties and after-sales service;
+– information about warranties and after-sales service;

 Article 6 – Right of Withdrawal

-To exercise the right of withdrawal, the consumer must notify the entrepreneur within 14 days of receiving the product.
-This can be done using the model withdrawal form, by email, or by post.
+4. The consumer must notify the entrepreneur within 30 days of receipt if they wish to exercise the right of withdrawal.
+This may be done via the model withdrawal form, by email or by post.

 Article 7 – Costs in Case of Withdrawal

-b. use a return label provided by the entrepreneur at a cost of €6.95 (valid for returns within the Netherlands only)
+b. use a return label provided by the entrepreneur for a fee of €6.95 (within the Netherlands), which will be deducted from the refund amount.

 Article 8 – Exclusion of the Right of Withdrawal